marie0501/brain-lateralization-study/README.md

 # thesis
-Study of the connective fields of the brain.
+Study of the population receptive fields (pRFs) of the human brain.